kartik-v/bootstrap-fileinput/README.md

 The `main1` and `main2` templates would automatically parse the following tags for replacement:

 - `{class}`: the CSS class as set in the `mainClass` property.
+- `{close}`: will be replaced with the close (cross) icon (by default on top right of the preview window).
+The layout template to control this markup is `layoutTemplates.close`.
 - `{preview}`: the content parsed by the `previewTemplate` and will be displayed only if `showPreview` is `true`.
 - `{caption}`: the content parsed by the `captionTemplate` and will be displayed only if `showCaption` is `true`.
 - `{remove}`: the file remove/clear button and will be displayed only if `showRemove` is `true`.